Anthropomimetic Uncertainty: What Verbalized Uncertainty in Language Models is Missing: From Human to Human-Machine

 \section{From Human to Human-Machine}

-\cref{sec:linguistic-perspectives} has painted an extensive picture of of human uncertainty communication, where speakers don't just communicate their lack of knowledge, but also consider the social hierarchy between people, the type of person they address, and express politeness or commitment.
+\cref{sec:linguistic-perspectives} displayed an extensive picture of the nuances of human uncertainty communication.
 Contemporary language technology also mimics a conversational setting, making many of these considerations become blurry.
-In this section, we explore the current state of research and highlight some technical caveats to the uncertainty communication of LLMs, before also exploring unique notions compared to the human communication of uncertainty.
+In this section, we explore the current state of research and highlight some caveats to the uncertainty communication of LLMs, before also exploring some unique notions.